Hey friend 🥰

 Travel is neither good nor bad.
 It’s how we, the people who offer travel services as well as the people who travel, use travel.

-If you liked this episode, then you’ll love everything else that I put out.
-Hop on my mailing list to receive the Stories of Earth newsletter, where I send out stories of landscapes, photos, travel inspiration and podcast notifications on a weekly basis.
+If you liked this article, then you’ll probably like other articles that I put out as well.
+Hop on my mailing list to receive the Stories of Earth newsletter, where I send out stories of landscapes, photos, travel inspiration and blog notifications on a regular basis.

 Be kind and love nature,